The average press release gets ignored by 99% of journalists.

 Step 3

 For example, I wanted to build a relationship with Rebecca Grant, a former journalist at Venture Beat.
-So I found her blog and used a quote from one of her posts in my article.
+So I found her blog and quoted one of her posts in my article.

 Step 4